Paediatric ophthalmology | IOA Madrid

 Certain pathologies such as congenital cataracts, significant refraction defects, retinal pathologies and even glaucoma and congenital tumours are detected if we perform a good ophthalmologic check-up when the child is slightly autonomous and capable of collaborating with the ophthalmologist.

-The paediatric ophthalmologist team of Innova Ocular IOA Madrid advises to perform the first check-up on asymptomatic children at the age of 4 years, in the cases of poor school performance or at any time when the parents detect a possible visual alteration.
+The paediatric ophthalmologist team of Miranza IOA Madrid advises to perform the first check-up on asymptomatic children at the age of 4 years, in the cases of poor school performance or at any time when the parents detect a possible visual alteration.

 Do you need more info?